freebsd/freebsd-src/docs/UsersManual.rst

                               (overridden by '=' form of option or LLVM_PROFILE_FILE env var) -fprofile-instr-use=<value>
                               Use instrumentation data for profile-guided optimization
-      -fsanitize-address-field-padding=<value>
+      -fprofile-remapping-file=<file>
+                              Use the remappings described in <file> to match the profile data against names in the program -fsanitize-address-field-padding=<value>
                               Level of field padding for AddressSanitizer
       -fsanitize-address-globals-dead-stripping
-                              Enable linker dead stripping of globals in AddressSanitizer -fsanitize-address-poison-class-member-array-new-cookie
+                              Enable linker dead stripping of globals in AddressSanitizer -fsanitize-address-poison-custom-array-cookie
-                              Enable poisoning array cookies when using class member operator new[] in AddressSanitizer -fsanitize-address-use-after-scope
+                              Enable poisoning array cookies when using custom operator new[] in AddressSanitizer -fsanitize-address-use-after-scope
                               Enable use-after-scope detection in AddressSanitizer
+      -fsanitize-address-use-odr-indicator
+                              Enable ODR indicator globals to avoid false ODR violation reports in partially sanitized programs at the cost of an increase in binary size
       -fsanitize-blacklist=<value>
                               Path to blacklist file for sanitizers
       -fsanitize-cfi-cross-dso